On the complexity of proximal gradient and proximal gradient-Newton-CG methods for \(\ell_1\)-regularized Optimization: Introduction

-where \(f:~\R^n \to \R\) is a twice Lipschitz continuously differentiable function and might be nonconvex and \(\lambda > 0\).
+where \(f:~\R^n \to \R\) is a twice Lipschitz continuously differentiable function and may be nonconvex and \(\lambda > 0\).
 Problem~\eqref{eq:l1normcom} is also known as \(\ell_1\)-regularized optimization, which has been widely applied in classification and regression models.

 Over the past two decades, numerous algorithms have been developed to address Problem~\eqref{eq:l1normcom} or a more general nonconvex composite formulation: \(\min_x~f(x) + h(x)\), where \(h(x)\) denotes a nonsmooth convex function.
 For example, proximal gradient-type methods~\cite{BT09, BT10}, proximal Newton-type methods~\cite{BNO16, LW19, KL21, LPWY24, Z25}, and high-order regularized proximal Newton-type methods~\cite{DN21, DN22, LPQ24arxiv}.
-These methods essentially extend classical optimization frameworks-specifically, gradient method, Newton's method, and cubic regularized Newton method~\cite{G81, NP06}-to the field of composite optimization.
-Similar to how the cubic regularized Newton method achieves the best-known worst-case complexity results for first-order and second-order optimality conditions in nonconvex unconstrained optimization when compared with its gradient-based and Newtonian counterparts, high-order regularized proximal Newton-type method exhibit superior global iteration complexity in first-order optimality for nonconvex composite optimization relative to proximal gradient and proximal Newton methods~\cite{LPWY24}.
-However, the global iteration complexity regarding second-order optimality condition remains underdeveloped for proximal-type methods in composite optimization settings.
+These methods essentially extend classical optimization frameworks---specifically, gradient method, Newton's method, and cubic regularized Newton method~\cite{G81, NP06}-to the field of composite optimization.
+Similar to how the cubic regularized Newton method achieves the best-known worst-case complexity results for first-order and second-order optimality conditions in nonconvex unconstrained optimization when compared with its gradient-based and Newtonian counterparts, high-order regularized proximal Newton-type methods exhibit superior global iteration complexity in first-order optimality for nonconvex composite optimization relative to proximal gradient and proximal Newton methods~\cite{LPWY24}.
+However, the global iteration complexity for second-order optimality condition remains underdeveloped for proximal-type methods in composite optimization settings.